-- have a minimum width of 2000 mm (78-3/4 in.); - incorporate surfaces constructed of firm, stable, non-slip materials and comply with 4.4.14; - incorporate a continuous curbed edge where the grade drop-off on any side of the boardwalk is greater than 200 mm (7-7/8 in.).
-The curbed edge shall be at least 75 mm (3 in.) high and of a contrasting colour to the surrounding terrain;
+- have a minimum width of 2000 mm (78-3/4 in.); - incorporate surfaces constructed of firm, stable, non-slip materials and comply with 4.4.14; - not have any surfaces that allow the passage of an object that has a diameter of more than 20 mm (3/4 in.)

-- 4.5.2 OUTDOOR RECREATIONAL FACILITIES - handrails, guards or other • suitable barriers on both sides where the grade drop-off is greater than 450 mm (17-3/4 in.): - access points to boardwalks that (33-1/2 39-3/8 in.) allow easy wheelchair access; and - benches, garbage cans, drinking 🕻 fountains, etc., where provided. shall be located adjacent to the boardwalk on firm, level surfaces at the same elevation as the boardwalk.
+- incorporate a continuous curbed edge where the grade drop-off on any side of the boardwalk is greater than 200 mm (7-7/8 in.).
+The curbed edge shall be at least 75 mm (3 in.) high and of a contrasting colour to the surrounding terrain (if the curb edge cannot be provided, a protective barrier must be provided with a maximum height of 1070 mm (42-1/8 in.); - handrails, guards or other suitable barriers must be provided where the grade dropoff is greater than 450 mm (17-3/4 in.); - access points to boardwalks that allow easy wheelchair access; and - benches, garbage cans, drinking fountains, etc., where provided, shall be located adjacent to the boardwalk on firm, level surfaces at the same elevation as the boardwalk.
 (Refer also to 4.3.17.)

-DOCKS
+DOCKS/PIERS

-Where docks for fishing, boating or swimming are provided they shall
+Where docks for fishing, boating, water-taxi or swimming are provided they shall:

-- be located on an accessible route in compliance with 4.1.4; - where changes in elevation are necessary, incorporate ramps or curb ramps in compliance with 4.1.8 and 4.1.9.
-Ramps with a slope no greater than 1:12 are acceptable; - incorporate a continuous curbed edge, at least 75 mm (3 in.) high and of a contrasting colour where dock surfaces are greater than 200 mm (7-7/8 in.) above the surface of the water; - incorporate a guard where dock surfaces are greater than 450 mm (17-3/4 in.) above the surface of the water; and - where steps are provided to access the water for swimming, incorporate colour-contrasting handrails at the steps.
+- be located on an accessible route in compliance with Section 4.1.4 - incorporate firm and stable surfaces at transition points (such as from a walkway to a dock, or between adjacent dock units); - incorporate clearly painted markings at transition points; - where changes in elevation are necessary, incorporate ramps or curb ramps in compliance with Sections 4.1.9 Ramps and 4.1.10 Curb Ramps.
+Ramps with a slope no greater than 1:20 (8.3%) at low water are acceptable; - be no higher than 600 mm (23-3/4 in.) above the water;

+- incorporate a continuous curbed edge, at least 75 mm (3 in.) high and of a contrasting colour where dock surfaces are greater than 200 mm (7-7/8 in.) above the surface of the water; Exception to edge protection: Where boat loading openings are provided; incorporate a guard where dock surfaces are greater than 450 mm (17-3/4 in.) above the surface of the water. - where steps are provided to access the water for swimming, incorporate colour-contrasting handrails at the steps.
 Such handrails shall extend to a minimum of 600 mm (23-5/8 in.) above the dock surface and return down to the dock.